 What if there is a visitor to my house of another faith?
 How do I include them? – The best way to include any visitors you might have is to teach and explain to them what you are doing and why.
 The values of Shabbat, like rest, gratitude, and connection are universal.
-When you invite them in to share the Shabbat experience, everyone can find meaning together.
+When you invite them in to share the Shabbat dinner experience, everyone can find meaning together.

 Do I have to go to services for it to be a real Shabbat? – Nope!
 Shabbat happens even if you don’t do anything to celebrate it!
 Many people enjoy attending services at their local synagogue to be with their friends and community.
-However, plenty of others stay home and enjoy their Shabbat with their family or on their own.
+However, plenty of others stay home and enjoy their Shabbat dinner with their family or on their own.
 Shabbat services can certainly enhance the Shabbat experience but certainly aren’t required.

 Why do you cover your eyes while lighting the candles?
 Does everyone cover their eyes? – Traditionally as one person lights the Shabbat candles, the others do a circling motion with their hands and then cover their eyes in order to invite the light of Shabbat in and focus on that light.
 Not everyone covers their eyes or does the circling motion meant to invite the Shabbat light in.
 Many people keep their eyes open and enjoy watching the flames dance.
 Some people don’t know why they circle their hands or why they cover their eyes and they do it anyway because they watched a family member do it when they were growing up.
 Do whatever is most comfortable for you.

 Does the meal have to be kosher or homemade or fancy? – Nope, nope and nope!
-A Shabbat meal can look different every week, depending on what you or your family likes eating, where you are and how much time you have.
+A Shabbat dinner can look different every week, depending on what you or your family likes eating, where you are and how much time you have.
 The importance of Shabbat is not in the type of food: It’s about taking the time to separate Friday evening from all of the other evenings.
-Shabbat is about your intention, so do the best with what you’ve got.
+Having Shabbat dinner is about your intention, so do the best with what you’ve got.
 Shabbat should be a time of less stress, of rest, so if worrying about your Shabbat meals adds to your stress, order a pizza and focus on those things that give you a sense of peace and relaxation.

 How much do I have to do for it to “count”? – It always counts!
 Shabbat happens no matter what you do or don’t do.
 However much you want to do/can do/find meaning in doing, counts.
 Rather than worrying about what might count according to someone else, think about what counts for you.
 What makes you feel like it’s Shabbat?